practicaltech/TechFest/2021/gathering_5/README.md

 ### 7. PWM (Part 2: [Yohan's RGB light guide](https://github.com/practicaltech/TechFest/tree/master/2021/gathering_5/Yohan's_Guide))

-Get ready for some potentiometer and RGB action! *hint: the pot is wired, and works, similarly to a photoresistor.*
+Get ready for some potentiometer and RGB action!

+*hint: the pot is wired, and works, similarly to a photoresistor.*

-Click on the link title.
+Click on the link title to get started.

 <br>